 In New Hampshire, the homestead exemption applies to residential property, including a house, condominium, or manufactured housing in which you live and the land it's on if you own it.

-You can file for bankruptcy in New Hampshire after living there for more than 180 days.
-However, you must live in New Hampshire much longer before using New Hampshire exemptions—at least 730 days before filing, to be exact.
+You can file for bankruptcy in New Hampshire after living there for over 180 days.
+However, you must live in New Hampshire for at least 730 days before filing to use the current state's exemptions.
 Otherwise, you'd use the previous state's exemptions.